jomarx44/myApp/README.md

 # How to run

 - Clone the repo
 - Yarn or npm install
 - create .env file and copy the .env.example file ( send me an email for the values of env )
+- cd ios > pod install
-- yarn android / yarn ios or npm start
+- run on root folder yarn android / yarn ios or npm start

 # How to test